SamuelHdez/oneERNI-global-hackaton/README.md

 ## Description

 This repository contains the code for the oneERNI global hackathon project.
-(Add more details about the purpose and functionality of the project here).

-## Technologies Used
+## Technologies Used for Web Application

 - Programming Language: C#
 - Frontend Framework: Angular 15
 - Backend Framework: .NET 7

+## Technologies Used for Robot side

+- Programming Language: Python

 ## Getting Started